DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-keeping-moms-and-babies-in-nutrition-program.md

 WIC noticed that retention rates have been falling since 2011.
 Women who start on WIC, are staying on it for less time.
 Only 28% of those who start the program, stay on it through the child turning age 5, the end of the program.

 One explanation could be that the economic recovery meant that less people were eligible or needed the program.
-But the department had already determined that the size of the eligible population well exceeded who they were serving.
-If eligibility was not an issue, what else could be driving the drop off?
+But the department had already determined that the size of the eligible population well exceeded who they were serving.If eligibility was not an issue, what else could be driving the drop off?

 They had a few hypotheses: since WIC is a federal program, there are many rules and regulations for maintaining eligibility.
 Moms have to come in for recertification appointments and are required to participate in certain forms of counseling.
 These types of program rules can turn off mothers or be too inconvenient.